 The Outpost

 This photo was taken during an unusual (for central Texas) ice storm in 2021.
-The tall native grasses were turned into a field of ice straws.
-When I walked through them, it sounded like breaking glass.
+The tall native grasses became a field of ice straws.
+Walking through them sounded like breaking glass.

 The Outpost

-CONSTRUCTION PHOTO Looking into courtyard through a secondary courtyard entrance between the great room and bedroom wings.
+CONSTRUCTION PHOTO Looking into courtyard through a secondary courtyard entrance between the Gathering Room (left) and bedroom wings.
 The office tower is in the background.

 The Outpost